PaloAltoNetworks/prisma_channel_resources/prisma_bash_toolbox-main/README.md

 * retrieve both api urls for the console
 * `TL_CONSOLE_URL` can be found under Compute > System > Utilities as `Path to Console` or is the url you use to navigate to the self-hosted edition of the platform.
 * `PC_CONSOLE_URL` can be found here: https://prisma.pan.dev/api/cloud/api-urls
+* `PC_ACCESSKEY` is self explanitory
+* `PC_SECRETKEY` is self explanitory
+* `TL_USER` is either the access key you created above or if using the self hosted version of the platform a `CI user` username.
+* `TL_PASSWORD` is either the secret key you created above or if using the self hosted version of the platform a `CI user` password.
 * edit the secrets file and assign the variables as needed.

 Each Script Has it's own set of variables which need to be assigned prior to running them.